Craterellus cornucopioides

 Craterellus cornucopioides is a species of fungus commonly known as the horn of plenty, black chanterelle, black trumpet, or trumpet of the dead.
-It forms a funnel-shaped grayish mushroom, which is found in North America, Eurasia, and Australia.
+It forms a funnel-shaped grayish mushroom, which is found in Eurasia, North America, and Australia.
 It is edible.

 Description

 The fruiting body is shaped like a funnel expanded at the top, the stalk seamless with the cap, which is 0.5-8 cm wide.
 They grow up to about 10 cm in height, exceptionally 15 cm.
 The upper and inner surface is black or dark gray, and rarely yellow.
 The lower and outer fertile surface is a much lighter shade of gray.
 The fertile surface is more or less smooth but may have decurrent wrinkles.
 It may have a dusting of spores, which are buff in deposit.

 The size of the elliptical spores is in the range of 8–11 μm × 5–7 μm.
 The basidia are two-spored.